ikemtz/pubeler/README.md

 }
 ```

 #### Note: Your identity provider has to support the device workflow.
-I recommend using [Auth0](https://auth0.com/docs/flows/concepts/device-auth) as they support an easy implementation of this workflow.
+I recommend using [Auth0](https://auth0.com/docs/flows/concepts/device-auth) as they have an easy to use implementation of this workflow.

+## error handling

+If a post related error occurs, a new txt file will be created containing the records that caused an error response (HTTP 400-500 response codes.)
+This file will allow you to easily retry failed records in a subsequent run.
+The generated text file name will be named: `{url pathinfo}.{timestamp (yyMMddHHmmss)}.failures.txt`.
+An example of this would be: myrecords.json.221208011433.failures.txt.

+The server response which typically indicates why the post request failed will be logged to the console.
+Additionally, authentication/OAuth related errors will be logged to the console as well.